haiz/tqueue/README.md

                            cursorclass=pymysql.cursors.DictCursor)

-# Build params for worker, the params will be persistent with thread
+# Build params for the worker, the params will be persistent with the thread
 # This function is called when init a new thread or retry
 def worker_params_builder():
     # Threads use db connection separately